-- Tax Matters: The attorney in fact shall have authority to handle k. all the principal's tax matters including but not limited to those before the Internal Revenue Service and the taxing authority of any state of which the principal is a resident, whether such residence is the principal's domicile or otherwise, and of any state which has asserted a claim for tax.
+- Tax Matters: The attorney in fact shall have authority to handle all k. the principal's tax matters including but not limited to those before the Internal Revenue Service and the taxing authority of any state of which the principal is a resident, whether such residence is the principal's domicile or otherwise, and of any state which has asserted a claim for tax.
 This authority shall include the authority to submit an Internal Revenue Service Form 2848 with a statement attached to it indicating the validity of this power of attorney.
-The attorney in fact shall have authority to pay any tax or assessment; appear for and represent me, in person or by attorney, in all tax matters; execute any power of attorney forms required by the Internal Revenue Service, the state in which the principal resides, or any other taxing authority; receive confidential information from any taxing authority; prepare, sign, and file federal, state and local tax returns and reports for all tax matters, including income, gift, estate, inheritance, generation-skipping, sales, business, FICA, payroll, and property tax matters, execute waivers, including waivers of restrictions on assessment or collection of tax deficiencies and waivers of notice of disallowance of a claim for credit or refund; execute consents, closing agreements, and other documents related to the principal's tax liability; make any elections available under federal or state tax law; and delegate authority or substitute another representative with respect to all matters described in this paragraph. - 2.
-Effectiveness: This power of attorney shall become effective upon the incapacity of the principal as defined herein and continue in effect only so long as the principal is incapacitated. - Definition of Incapacity: Incapacity shall include the inability to manage property and affairs effectively for reasons such as, but not limited to, mental illness, mental deficiency, developmental disability, mental retardation, physical illness, advanced age, chronic or excessive use of drugs, chronic intoxication, confinement by governmental authority, detention by a foreign power or disappearance.
+The attorney in fact shall have authority to pay any tax or assessment; appear for and represent me, in person or by attorney, in all tax matters; execute any power of attorney forms required by the Internal Revenue Service, the state in which the principal resides, or any other taxing authority; receive confidential information from any taxing authority; prepare, sign, and file federal, state and local tax returns and reports for all tax matters, including income, gift, estate, inheritance, generation-skipping, sales, business, FICA, payroll, and property tax matters; execute waivers, including waivers of restrictions on assessment or collection of tax deficiencies and waivers of notice of disallowance of a claim for credit or refund; execute consents, closing agreements, and other documents related to the principal's tax liability; make any elections available under federal or state tax law; and delegate authority or substitute another representative with respect to all matters described in this paragraph. - 2.
+Effectiveness: This power of attorney shall become effective upon the incapacity of the principal as defined herein and continue in effect only so long as the principal is incapacitated. - 3.
+Definition of Incapacity: Incapacity shall include the inability to manage property and affairs effectively for reasons such as, but not limited to, mental illness. mental deficiency, developmental disability, mental retardation, physical illness, advanced age, chronic or excessive use of drugs, chronic intoxication, confinement by governmental authority, detention by a foreign power or disappearance.
 The principal shall be deemed to have full capacity and not be incapacitated unless the principal's physician determines otherwise in a signed writing delivered to the attorney in fact.
 In the case of confinement, detention or disappearance, incapacity may be evidenced by a written statement of a qualified person with knowledge of such incapacity.
 Upon the principal's request, the principal's physician shall determine whether the principal is no longer incapacitated and evidence the determination in a signed writing delivered to the attorney in fact.
 Alternatively, capacity or incapacity may be established by: (a) a finding of a court having jurisdiction over the principal; (b) a qualified physician who has attended the principal and has sufficient familiarity with the principal with which to make a determination; or (c) by the principal's consent in writing which consent shall be notarized or witnessed by two persons other than the designated attorney in fact. - 4.
 Guardian.
-In the event it is necessary to appoint a guardian or limited guardian for the person or estate of the principal, JUDITH "GIGI" L. BRYDEN is hereby designated for that purpose.
-In the event JUDITH "GIGI" L. BRYDEN is unable or unwilling to act as guardian or limited guardian, GARY LEE BRYDEN is hereby designated as alternate guardian or limited guardian for the person or estate of the principal.
-In the event GARY LEE BRYDEN is unable or unwilling to act as guardian or limited guardian DONALD CHRISTOPHER BRYDEN is designated as alternate guardian or limited guardian for the person or estate of the principal.
+In the event it is necessary to appoint a guardian or limited guardian for the person or estate of the principal, LAURIE LUENELLA is hereby designated for that purpose.
+In the event LAURIE LUENELLA is unable or unwilling GENERAL DURABLE POWER OF ATTORNEY 4 to act as guardian or limited guardian, MICHAEL JORDAN LUENELLA AND/OR ANDREW B. LUENELLA is hereby designated as alternate guardians or limited guardians for the person or estate of the principal.